vorburger/s2i-java-example/README.md

 ## OpenShift

-To do the same as above directly inside your OpenShift instance:
+To do the same as above directly inside your OpenShift instance like this:

     oc new-app fabric8/s2i-java~https://github.com/vorburger/s2i-java-example

-_TODO oc expose svc/s2i-java-example_
+    oc expose svc/s2i-java-example --port=8080

-or... _TODO how to this right??
-This will actually fetch from git instead of using the local host sources:_

-    git clone https://github.com/vorburger/s2i-java-example ; cd s2i-java-example
-    oc new-app fabric8/s2i-java~.
+    oc status
+    minishift openshift service s2i-java-example --in-browser

+**TODO this is still NOK due to a missing EXPOSE 8080 in the Dockerfile of fabric8/s2i-java, see https://github.com/fabric8io-images/s2i/issues/115 :-(**

+_NB that you cannot really build from "the latest sources from the local filesystems", because there is no `s2i build --copy` equivalent; attempting to do e.g. `oc new-app fabric8/s2i-java~.` just fetches from the first git remote of `./.git` ... :-(_

 ## Advanced